bellaloc/TechBlog/README.md

     mysql -u your_database_user -p

     SQL
-    CREATE DATABASE your_database_name;
+    CREATE DATABASE techBlog_db;

     bash
     npm run seed  or node seeds/seeds.js

     npm start

-    Open your web browser and go to http://localhost:3006 to access the application.
+    Open your web browser and go to http://localhost:3001 to access the application.

 Usage
 Sign up for an account if you don't have one.